PyConPL/pyladies-workshop/0001_python_quickstart.rst

     print()
     print("Bye.")

-We can insert blank lines wherever we want in ``visitingcard.py`` file to increase its readability.
+We can insert as many blank lines wherever we want in ``visitingcard.py`` file to increase its readability.
 Here, we split the message header from the content and the end.